Permutations with few inversions are locally uniform: Introduction

 Unsurprisingly, then, if we pick two points randomly from a semi-sparse permutation $\ssnm$, then {asymptotically almost surely}\footnote{A property $Q=Q(n)$ holds {asymptotically almost surely} if $\liminftyt\prob{Q} = 1$.} they do not form an inversion:

 However, in stark contrast, the \emph{local} structure is very different.
 Our primary result is that if we ``zoom in'' far enough, then {locally} a semi-sparse permutation is \emph{uniform}, the restriction of $\ssnm$ to a sufficiently small interval being asymptotically uniformly distributed.
 The local structure of $\ssnm$ thus reveals nothing about its global form.
 As an illustration of this phenomenon, even for relatively small $n$, in the permutation in Figure~\ref{figPerm} more than 47\% of the pairs of \emph{adjacent} points form inversions (that is, descents).
+For a rather different perspective on the independence of local and global structure in permutations, see~\cite{BP2020} and~\cite{Bevan2022}.

 \together4